 Let your pitch speak for itself

-Your summary is where you can let your imagination run wild—to an extent.
+Your pitch is where you can let your imagination run wild—to an extent.
 It should read sort of like the back cover blurb, not like a review.
 A lot of authors go to great lengths to talk up their book, but that’s not doing them any favors.
 Yes, your book might be witty and unique and action-packed, but it’s not your job to tell the agent that.
 They can form those opinions for themselves.

-Instead, if you think your book is witty, incorporate that wit directly into the hook.
+Instead, if you think your book is witty, incorporate that wit directly into the pitch.
 How can you introduce your story in a way that will make it sound witty without having to outright say it?
 Take, for example, this opening line from a blurb for The Hitchhiker’s Guide to the Galaxy: “It’s an ordinary Thursday lunchtime for Arthur Dent until his house gets demolished.”
 Immediately, we can tell that this is going to be a quirky story about a normal guy dealing with extraordinary circumstances.
 But notice that the sentence doesn’t directly tell us any of that.
 It lets us come to our own conclusion.
 That’s a sign of a strong hook.

 In the same vein, the opinions of your beta readers aren’t a helpful addition, either.
 Yes, you might have had fifty people read it and tell you it was great, but that isn’t going to sway an agent’s opinion one way or another.
-Only your hook (and your actual writing) can do that.
+Only your pitch (and your actual writing) can do that.

 Mentioning that they’re seeking your genre isn’t very personal

-This brings us to the details section, which is easily the most straightforward of the three sections.
+This brings us to the basics section, which is easily the most straightforward of the three sections.
 Still, I see a lot of people do strange things in this section, and it almost always centers around personalizing the letter for each agent.